openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/02-implement-process.md

 * Open the property panel on the right-hand-side of the screen by clicking the pencil icon.
 Expand the _Process Data_ section and add the following _Process Variable_:
 ** Name: `coffees`
 ** Data Type: `java.util.Collection`
+* Add the tag `output` to this variable.
+This controls, among other things, the generation of our RESTful API.
+I.e., a variable tagged with `output` will not be part of the input model, and thus does not need to be passed when starting a process.
+It is however part of the output model, and hence will be returned to the client as a response of the RESTful call.
 * Create a StartEvent node.
 * Create a Service Task node.
 * Connect the Service Task node to the StartEvent.